-Baba Rose creates compelling, rigorous, whimsically fun art across the stage, screen, and beyond which enhances the human spirit— to remind us all how strange and precious this life is.
+Baba Rose creates compelling, rigorous, whimsically fun art across the stage, screen, and beyond which enhances the human spirit and reminds us all how strange and precious this life is.

 Osh Ashruf Founder & Artist